-CHEM 0322 Advanced Placement Chemistry

-Advanced Placement Chemistry is designed as the equivalent of an introductory college chemistry course that is provided to capable students in a high school environment.
+Juniors and Seniors Advanced Placement 2.00 Credit CHEM 0322 Advanced Placement Chemistry Advanced Placement Chemistry is designed as the equivalent of an introductory college chemistry course that is provided to capable students in a high school environment.
 The goal of AP Chemistry is to provide students with conceptual frameworks, factual knowledge and analytical skills necessary to deal critically with the rapidly changing science of chemistry.
 This course is taught according to the guidelines provided by The College Board.
 All students in Advanced Placement Chemistry will be required to take the Advanced Placement Chemistry Examination in May.

-Prerequisites: This course is offered to juniors and seniors meeting the requirements of teacher approval, an A- in Honors Chemistry and an overall GPA of 3.500.
+Prerequisites: This course is offered to juniors and seniors meeting the requirements of teacher approval, an A- in Honors Chemistry and an overall GPA of 3.750.
 This a two semester course.

-Juniors and Seniors Advanced Placement 2.00 Credits

-PHYS 0332 Advanced Placement Physics I

-Advanced Placement Physics is the equivalent of a first-level introductory college course in algebra-based physics.
-AP Physics focuses on critical thinking skills through application of advanced mathematical methods and analysis, with a heavy emphasis on logical reasoning.
+Juniors and Seniors Advanced Placement 2.00 Credits PHYS 0332 Advanced Placement Physics 1 Advanced Placement Physics 1 is the equivalent of a first-level introductory college course in algebra-based physics.
+AP Physics 1 focuses on critical thinking skills through application of advanced mathematical methods and analysis, with a heavy emphasis on logical reasoning.
 Learning objectives include providing qualitative and quantitative explanations and reasoning of physics principals and theories, especially as derived from laboratory experiences; problem solving; and developing and interpreting conceptual models with and without technology.
 This course is taught according to the guidelines provided by The College Board.
-All students in Advanced Placement Physics will be required to take the Advanced Placement Physics 1 Examination in May.

-Prerequisites: This course is offered to juniors and seniors who meet the requirements of teacher approval, minimum of A- in Physics and Algebra II, and a minimum overall GPA of 3.500.
+All students in Advanced Placement Physics 1 will be required to take the Advanced Placement Physics 1 Examination in May.
+Prerequisites: This course is offered to juniors and seniors who meet the requirements of teacher approval, an A- in H. Geometry or an A in Geometry and a minimum overall GPA of 3.750.
+This a two semester course.